Tom Kolesnik Talks About Podiatrists

-Traditionally, Podiatrists (or Chiropodists in the old language), are known for cutting hard to reach or deformed toenails, removing corns, ingrown toenails and warts, and generally maintaining healthy feet.
+Traditionally, Podiatrists (or Chiropodists in the old language), were and still are known for cutting hard to reach or deformed toenails, removing corns, ingrown toenails and warts, and generally maintaining healthy feet.

 And yes, we do this, but this is just “scratching the surface” as to the scope of what podiatrists can offer.

-Podiatrists help with choosing the right shoes, improving joint mobility, taping, making paddings, insoles or orthotics inside a shoe to stabilise your posture, and helping to strengthen the foundation of your body.
+Various paddings, insoles, modifications and orthotics inside footwear can help to stabilise your feet, enhance leg function, improve posture, and assist to strengthen the foundation of your body.

 We ask a lot of our feet.
 It’s only appropriate that we look after them!

-Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot and using advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to release muscle tension.
+Podiatrists at Posture Podiatry also have a particular interest in manual therapies – using hands on treatment to mobilise the 33 joints of each foot.
+We also use advanced massage and dry needling techniques (yes, podiatrists use acupuncture needles!) to help release muscle tension if the need arises.

-It’s very effective in the treatment of foot pain, or recovery from an old injury that doesn’t go away.
+It’s very effective in the treatment of foot pain, or recovery from an old injury that seems to linger and just doesn’t go away.

-The forces on the feet from the ground below them to the body above them need to be fully addressed to get effective relief that is long lasting.
+The forces on the feet from the ground below them to the body above them need to be fully addressed in order to achieve effective relief that is long lasting.

 • Footwear advice